Processes

 (as above) |

-The following fragment shows how a wildcard can be used in the input file declaration:
+The following example shows how a wildcard can be used in the input file definition:

 process blastThemAll {